Francis Cleyn: Life and career

 A set of six pieces, representing the history of Hero and Leander from Cleyn's designs were at the Louvre in Paris; and there are some fine pieces of grotesque at Petworth House.
 The grotesques and other ornaments in these works, a line in which Cleyn appears to have been unrivalled, have always been greatly admired, and some modern authorities have had no hesitation in ascribing them to the hand of Anthony van Dyck or some more famous painter, ignoring the fact that Cleyn was spoken of at the time as a second Titian, and as "il famosissimo pittore, miracolo del secolo".
 Cleyn was also largely employed by the nobility to decorate their mansions.
 Samples of his work in this line were to be seen at Somerset House, Carew House, Parson's Green, Hanworth Palace, Wimbledon Palace, Stone Park, Northamptonshire, Bolsover Castle, and the Gilt Room at Holland House, London.
+Cleyn's name has become attached to the design of chairs with scallop shells backs which furnished these interiors.

 With the civil war there came a check to Cleyn's prosperity, and he was chiefly employed in etching and designing illustrations for books; in 1632 he had already provided the illustrations (engraved by Pierre Lombart and S. Savery) to Sandys's edition of Ovid's Metamorphoses, of which an edition was published in Paris in 1637.
 He designed the illustrations, ornamental head-pieces, and so on, to the editions of the classics published by John Ogilby, namely Æsop's Fables (1651), Virgil (English edition 1654, Latin 1658), and Homer, (1660).
 His designs were engraved by Pierre Lombart, William Faithorne, and Wenceslaus Hollar, and were so much admired that the king of France had those for Virgil copied in a special edition of his own.
 Cleyn etched title-pages for E. Montagu's Lacrymæ Musarum (1650), Thomas Fuller's A Pisgah-sight of Palestine (1650), a frontispiece to Lysis, or the Extravagant Shepherd, and perhaps the etchings in the 1654 and 1660 editions of that work.
 He published in the form of grotesques some sets of original etchings, namely Septem Liberates Artes (1645), Varii Zophori Figuris Animalium ornati (1645), Quinque Sensuum Descriptio (1646); and a friend and contemporary artist, a Mr. English, etched some grotesques (1654), and a humorous piece from Cleyn's designs.

 There are other etchings in the print room at the British Museum, attributed with great probability to Cleyn.
+An album of original drawings by Cleyn, held by the University of Southampton, includes studies for tapestry and two drawings for the surviving capricci of putti in the Green Room at Ham House.

-Although he retained his house at Mortlake, he resided for some time in Covent Garden, and died in London in 1658 at an advanced age.
+In 1656, Cleyn was paid by the Commonwealth for new tapestry designs based on Henry VIII's tapestry suite of The Story of Abraham and Mantegna's Triumphs of Caesar.
+Although Cleyn retained his house at Mortlake, he resided for some time in Covent Garden, and died in London in 1658 at an advanced age.